uchicago-library/ipseity/README.md

 # Environmental Variables
 ## Required
-* WHOGOESTHERE_AUTHENTICATION_MONGO_HOST: The IP address or hostname of the mongo server for authentication data
+* IPSEITY__MONGO_HOST: The IP address or hostname of the mongo server for authentication data
-* WHOGOESTHERE_PUBLIC_KEY: A public rsa key in ssh format
+* IPSEITY_PUBLIC_KEY: A public rsa key in ssh format
-* WHOGOESTHERE_PRIVATE_KEY: A private rsa key in ssh format
+* IPSEITY_PRIVATE_KEY: A private rsa key in ssh format
 ## Optional (defaults)
-* WHOGOESTHERE_AUTHENTICATION_MONGO_PORT (27017): The port the Mongo server is running on
+* IPSEITY_MONGO_PORT (27017): The port the Mongo server is running on
-* WHOGOESTHERE_AUTHENTICATION_MONGO_DB (whogoesthere): The mongo db name to use to store credentials
+* IPSEITY_MONGO_DB (ipseity): The mongo db name to use to store credentials
-* WHOGOESTHERE_EXP_DELTA (86400): A length of time for tokens to remain valid, in seconds
+* IPSEITY_EXP_DELTA (86400): A length of time for tokens to remain valid, in seconds
-* WHOGOESTHERE_VERBOSITY (WARN): The verbosity of the logs
+* IPSEITY_VERBOSITY (WARN): The verbosity of the logs

 # Author
 Brian Balsamo <brian@brianbalsamo.com>